AEADataEditor/aeadataeditor.github.io/_guidance/creating-separate-data-deposits.md

 Every time we see that a lot of effort went into creating a data resource, we don't want to have that sit hidden in a replication package.
 We want to give data packages with significant value-added their own deposit, separately cited, and with much better discoverability.

+## Who should read this

+The present guidance is most useful for **individual researchers** and **small research groups** who do not have a dedicated data manager.
+While the information may also be useful for data managers at medium and large research groups and institutions, the issues, options, and solutions may be different for them.

+## Websites and Persistence

+Many researchers and small research groups have built very informative **websites** dedicated to their research project, which provide rich background information and often access to data.
+However, in general, such websites lack a key attribute important in the realm of academic publishing: *persistence*.
+Personal websites, whether truly at a personal site or at a university department, can and do disappear, or are "reorganized" away.
+Project websites may depend on hosting providers, free or paid, that may go away, for a variety of reasons.

+Trusted repositories excel at persistence - it is their primary raison-d'être.
+They are not so great, in general, at flexibility and design.
+As we will describe below, project websites can be combined with data stored at trusted repositories to obtain the best of both worlds.

 ## Searching and finding data

-Visibility comes through findability, and this is what trusted repositories excel at.
+Visibility comes through findability, and trusted repositories have that built in, in ways that go beyond a mere Google or Bing search.
 Whether you are using [openICPSR](https://www.openicpsr.org/openicpsr/), [Dataverse](https://dataverse.harvard.edu/), [Zenodo](https://zenodo.org/), or any other one of many [trusted repositories](https://social-science-data-editors.github.io/guidance/Requested_information_hosting.html#trusted-repositories), they share a number of key characteristics

 - be trustworthy
 - be accessible to others, at least in terms of the metadata